Dornier Do 335 Arrow (Pfeil)

 The Do 335 V1 flew for the first time in Oberpfaffenhofen on October 26, 1943, with a 1.800-hp DB603E engine in the nose and another in the rear fuselage section, which powered the pusher propeller.

 Then, the Do 335 official tests were carried out in Rechlin and, except for low stability problems due to the length of the aircraft, the reports of the test pilots were mostly positive.
 In particular the speed, acceleration, turning circle and the good handling of the aircraft surprised most pilots.
-Thus, the development proceeded quickly and without major problems.
+Thus, the development proceeded quickly and without major concerns.

 Although heavy, the Do 335 was powerful and very fast and, for understandable reasons, was the first aircraft to have a standard ejector seat.